 The weekend was spent in the Catalonia region of eastern Spain, where we rented a car in Girona and roamed through beautiful villages.

 The most beautiful of them all turned out to be Cadaques, situated on a bay near the Cap de Creus peninsula.
-Unfortunately you have to conquer a tiny serpentine road through the mountains to get here, and then somehow manage to drive your car along the narrow streets without hitting a pedestrian, cat or Vespa.
+Unfortunately you have to conquer a tiny serpentine road through the mountains to get there, and then somehow manage to drive your car along the narrow streets of Cadaques without hitting a pedestrian, cat or Vespa.
+Fortunately my vocabulary of Italian curses is a bit thin, so the locals had to do with my Swedish favorite expressions instead, like “Men hallå, flöö daj!”.

-But after a short dip in the Mediterranean and a pizza with too much mozarella, the hard driving is almost forgotten.
+But after a short dip in the Mediterranean and a pizza with too much mozarella, the rough driving is almost forgotten.

 Salvador Dalí had a house nearby at Port Lligat, and when you see the view, you understand why.
 There are several traces of the artist in Costa Brava, for instance in the tiny town Figueres where he was born in 1904.
 He was later buried in the same town, under the cupola of Teatre-Museu Dalí.